kimdcottrell/techlab/src/content/posts/5-steps-to-achieving-https-and-domain-names-for-docker-local-development-envs.md

 Sometimes, Docker's usual `http://1.2.3.4:8080` syntax is just fine for localdev.
 Othertimes, it's not.
 Let's explore when you'll need to change things up, why you need to do so, and how to easily achieve the next step up.

 The project that inspired this article is available here: https://github.com/kimdcottrell/localdev-proxy

+# Updates to this article

+- Updating article code so the traefik image pulls from 3.2 instead of 2.10
+- The reference repo has been updated to use `traefik:v3.2`

 # Why and when you need to go down the `https://mysite.local.dev` route